kamitaqu/projects/README.md

-# This are the projects which i have been working on to practice
+# There are projects which i have been working on to practice